Aliases for ORC1 Gene

 GeneCards Summary for ORC1 Gene

 ORC1 (Origin Recognition Complex Subunit 1) is a Protein Coding gene.
-Diseases associated with ORC1 include Meier-Gorlin Syndrome 1 and Microtia.
-Among its related pathways are E2F mediated regulation of DNA replication and Cell cycle.
+Diseases associated with ORC1 include Meier-Gorlin Syndrome 1 and Growth Hormone Deficiency, Isolated, Type Ia.
+Among its related pathways are DNA Damage and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include chromatin binding.
 An important paralog of this gene is CDC6.

 UniProtKB/Swiss-Prot for ORC1 Gene